-Just when the world was new and teeming with all manner of life swimming in the sea, flying through the air, and walking on the earth,
+Just when the world was new and bursting forth with all manner of life swimming in the sea, flying through the air, and walking on the earth,

 Just when God had created man in His own image, out of the dust of the ground, and breathed into him the breath of life,

-Just when Adam and Eve had been given the command to be fruitful and multiply and fill the earth for God’s glory and their own good,
+Just when Adam and Eve had received the command to be fruitful and multiply and fill the earth for God’s glory and their own good,

 Just at that moment, the serpent introduced death into the world with a hideous lie: